SHREESH2004/SHREESH2004/README.md

 ## 🧠 About Me

-🚀 Hey there!
+🚀 Hi!
 I’m **Shreesh Sanyal** — an aspiring Full Stack Engineer with a passion for building smart, scalable, and user-first web apps.

 💻 I specialize in the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and love solving complex problems using **Java** for Data Structures & Algorithms.